Building a brand for how the world moves, today and tomorrow ➞

 Overall, the brand has brought together disparate business units, given the company a clear, united voice, and allowed it room to grow in new sectors.
 It now has the confidence to talk with its stakeholders, and with the world beyond.

 Weeks after launch awareness of the brand shot up by 19%, and the work attracted more visitors to the company’s destinations, with a reported 21% increase in visitor footfall.
+In addition to this, the work won in 5 categories at the Transform MENA Awards in Dubai, and landed the overall grand prix prize.

 This is just the beginning of a multi-year strategy, and we’re thrilled to be partners on the journey.